-The NMC Horizon Report > 2013 Higher Education Edition includes our course as a gamification example:
+The NMC Horizon Report > 2013 Higher Education Edition includes my course as a gamification example:

 Social Media Innovation Quest: At the Fox School of Business at Temple University, a professor designed his social media innovation course as a quest in which students earn points for blogging and engaging in social media activities.
 They are awarded badges, and those that excel earn a place on the leaderboard.